How to create high-quality image segmentation masks quickly and easily

 Standard queuing methods have image segmentation tasks distributed equally to active annotators.
 These equal distribution methods typically lead to inefficient workflows as not all annotators work at the same speeds and not all image segmentation tasks are created equal.
 With large scale projects, this also potentially leads to longer delays as annotators sit idle, waiting for new tasks.

-An AI data engine supports more efficient labeling queues for image segmentation tasks by enabling a continuous workflow for annotators.
+An AI data factory supports more efficient labeling queues for image segmentation tasks by enabling a continuous workflow for annotators.
 With this method, new tasks will automatically be distributed at the rate of completion to eliminate idle time and help get your image segmentation project finished faster.

 Software-first approach to image segmentation